The Progress, Challenges, and Perspectives of Directed Greybox Fuzzing: Application of Directed Greybox Fuzzing

 \textbf{Result validation}.
 DGF can validate the result of other software testing approaches.
 Testing approaches such as static analysis and machine learning can help to identify potentially vulnerable targets, though the results are inaccurate.
 DGF can be used to refine the results by removing false positives.
 Tools like V-Fuzz \cite{li2019v}, SUZZER \cite{zhao2019suzzer}, DeFuzz \cite{zhu2020defuzz}, ParmeSan \cite{osterlundparmesan} are suitable for this scenario.

 \textbf{Energy saving}.
 Another interesting application of DGF is when the testing resource is limited.
-For example, when fuzzing IoT devices.
+For example, IoT devices fuzzing.
 Under this circumstance, identifying critical code areas to guide testing is more efficient than testing the whole program in an undirected manner, which can save time and computational resources being spent on non-buggy code regions.
 GREYHOUND \cite{garbelini2020greyhound} and RVFUZZER \cite{kim2019rvfuzzer} are designed for Wi-Fi client and robotic vehicles respectively, and are both suitable for this scenario.

-\textbf{Special bug detection}.
-Finally, DGF can detect special bugs based on customized indicators.
-For example, it can find uncontrolled memory consumption bugs under the guidance of memory usage \cite{wen2020memlock}, use-after-free bugs under the guidance of type-state violation \cite{wang2020uafl, nguyen2020binary}, and find algorithmic complexity vulnerabilities under the guidance of resource usage \cite{petsios2017slowfuzz,liunderstanding}.
+\textbf{Non-crash bug detection}.
+Finally, DGF can detect non-crash bugs based on customized indicators.
+For example, it can find uncontrolled memory consumption bugs under the guidance of memory usage \cite{wen2020memlock}, and find algorithmic complexity vulnerabilities under the guidance of resource usage \cite{petsios2017slowfuzz,liunderstanding}.

 The second thing to consider is the test conditions.
-Of these, the source code availability is paramount.
+Of these, the source code availability is of vital importance.
 In order to realize directed fuzzing, researchers use additional instrumentation and data analysis in the fuzzing process.
 Taking AFLGo as an example, when instrumenting the source code at compile-time, the control-flow and call graphs are constructed via LLVM's link-time-optimization pass.
 After this, AFLGo measures the distance between each basic block and a target location by parsing the call graph and intra-procedure control-flow graph of the PUT.
 For the tools reviewed herein, 81\% rely on the PUT source code.

 Since both parsing graphs and calculating distances are very time-consuming, pre-processing is required.
 AFLGo moves most of the program analysis to the instrumentation phase at compile-time in exchange for efficiency at run-time.
 Notwithstanding this, AFLGo still spent nearly 2 hours compiling and instrumenting \texttt{cxxfilt} (Binutils)~\cite{nguyen2020binary}, which is a non-negligible time cost.
 For cases where the source code is unavailable, there are three challenges to consider—the heavy run-time overhead caused by QEMU~\cite{nguyen2020binary}, the difficulty in collecting target information, and the difficulty in labeling targets, all of which result in inconvenience and reduced efficiency (this is discussed in detail in Section \ref{binary}).